iamnotfelix/urlcollection/README.md

 To start the UI install necessary packages with "npm install" and run  "npm start" or "ng serve".

-The project needs a database which can be created using the provided SQL scripts.
+The project needs a MySql database which can be created using the provided SQL scripts.